Homepage

 What is ESOL?

-The ESOL Department offers eight levels of English, from level 1, for students with no or very little English, through level 8, after which students can continue on with their college classes.
+We offer eight levels of English, from level 1, for students with no or very little English, to level 8, after which students can continue on with their college classes.
 ESOL levels 1-8 serve the needs of adult refugees, immigrants, permanent residents, and U.S. citizens.
-Levels 4-8 also serve the needs of professional personnel working or training in the U.S., international students, and international visitors.
+Levels 4-8 serve the needs of professional personnel working or training in the U.S., international students, and international visitors.
 We welcome deaf or hard-of-hearing students in ESOL.

-PCC is offering most of our classes on campus and some classes remotely.
+PCC offers most ESOL classes on-campus and some classes remotely.
 We will help you take an ESOL placement test, register, and get ready to take classes.
-Please contact us!

 Why take ESOL classes